 Some of the bodies could not be individually identified – likely those buried in graves that did not have headstones – and were instead reinterred in a mass grave at the new site with a special memorial marking the site.

 St James’ Church continued to be used until 1936, with its last service before demolition taking place on 24th May of that year.
 As the people of Dalehead were moving away, a church for regular worship was no longer needed but local people expressed a wish to continue using the new burial ground, and the decision was made to rebuild the old church as a mortuary chapel at the new burial ground.
-The church was carefully demolished and its fabric was used to construct a smaller building with the same Gothic features as its predecessor.
+The church was carefully dismantled and its fabric was used to construct a smaller building with the same Gothic features as its predecessor.

 I visited Dalehead on a warm August afternoon, and found the graveyard empty apart from a couple who were sitting in the shade of the chapel walls, eating their packed lunch.
 Most of the people who passed the burial ground didn’t come in; a couple of lads cycling past speculated on whether it was bikers who got killed on the remote roads who were buried here, in this unexpected spot so far from any houses.
 I was thirsty after the long drive from Preston, and settled down in the shade of a tree to relax for a while.
 It was incredibly peaceful, with only the soft whir of the nearby wind turbine and the occasional call of a buzzard for company.